How to remove malware from Chrome on your Mac

 2. Make sure your Mac’s Firewall is turned on

-You’ll find the switch in the Firewall tab in the Security&Privacy pane in System Preferences.
+You’ll find the switch in Network settings in System Settings.

 4. Keep your browser up to date